-As part of the class participation requirement, beginning at week 2 of the course, at least one student per class will be required to present a banking-related news topic to the class.
+As part of the class participation requirement, beginning at week 2 of the course, at least one student per class will be required to present a bankingrelated news topic to the class.
 Students may select their presentation date in advance, but involuntary assignments will be made for any classes that lack volunteers.
 Depending on the class size, students may be required to present on more than one occasion.
+Articles for presentation must be sent to jderr@gmu.edu 24 hours in advance of class.